A feature film by Dorka Vermes

 Juli — 30

-Lives in her parents' opulent, dog-hair-covered family house in an affluent Budapest suburb.
-Trains the family's chihuahuas, pays for the gold cage she sleeps in.
+Daughter of the kennel.
+Lives in her parents’ opulent, dog-hair-covered family house.
 Tracksuits and a fanny pack of treats.
 Beneath her competence, a permanent tension — the look of someone waiting to snap.
-Sees in Noá the possibility of a life of her own.

 Wants

-freedom, a place of her own, to be loved without permission.
+Freedom, a place of her own, to be loved without permission.

 Fears

-being cut off from her family forever.
+Being cut off from her family forever.

 05